WayScience/phenotypic_profiling/README.md

 Specific data download/preprocessing instructions are available at: https://github.com/WayScience/mitocheck_data.
 This repository downloads labeled single-cell data from a specific version of the [mitocheck_data](https://github.com/WayScience/mitocheck_data) repository.
 For more information see [0.download_data/](0.download_data/).

+We use the following 2 datasets from the `mitocheck_data` repository:
+- `ic`: single-cell nuclei features extracted after performing illumination correction on images
+- `no_ic`: single-cell nuclei features extracted without performing illumination correction on images

 ### Supplementary Table 1 - Full list of JUMP-CP phenotype enrichment